A melting pot of typographic possibilities

 Aiglon, a profoundly European French typeface

 As it might be obvious by now, the idea behind Aiglon is to reaffirm a typical French style, but with a variety of European flavors.
 In Europe, there are nuances of grotesque and geometric typographic styles.
 The success of certain typefaces from the end of the 19th century might unintentionally assert a local style: a detail (such as the terminal of the R, or the structure of the M) of its design might immediately refer to a Latin style, while another might seem more English or Germanic, without this detail being in any way the cultural expression of a particular region.
 It is, in a way, a process of reverse cultural assimilation, because these micro details of sans serifs of a very standardized genre, necessarily reductive.
 This is the consequence of the omnipresence of vintage typeface specimens accessible today?
-They are so abstract that they are disconnected from any formal associations as studied in semiology.
+They are so abstract that they seems disconnected from any formal associations as studied in semiology.

 Let’s nevertheless try to characterize these different typographic tones in Aiglon…